The University of Edinburgh is a specialist in space and communications.

 Edinburgh aims to be the Space Data Capital of Europe, as a vibrant centre for world-class talent, data science and space and satellite entrepreneurship.
 We are known for our role driving the Scottish space sector through generating growth in Edinburgh as well as connecting the wider Scottish space community to propel the Scottish space sector ahead.

-We are exceptionally well-equipped with the latest technologies to enable our researchers to stay at the forefront of their fields.
-The School houses an impressive range of advanced geoscience facilities and services and is involved with a number of collaborative centres of research excellence.
+The University's School of GeoSciences is exceptionally well-equipped with the latest technologies to enable researchers to stay at the forefront of their fields.
+The School houses an impressive range of advanced geoscience facilities and services and is involved with collaborative centres of research excellence.
+For example, a wide range of high-tech facilities for the analysis of rocks, minerals and fluids, for isotope analysis and measurement of the physical properties of rocks.
+There are excellent facilities and expertise for scientific computing in geographic information systems, meteorological models and geophysics.

 The UK Astronomy Technology Centre (UK ATC) is a national centre of excellence for the development of scientific instrumentation and facilities for ground- and space-based astronomy.